Jimbly/LD51-spacemine-defense/README.md

     * boosters
     * more enemies / weapons
   * random easy/med/hard level select
+  * only do N search for targets each frame

 The 10 Second Space Game
 X Field of asteroids